 About me

-My name is Bart Amin and I am a data scientist.
-Throughout my psychology research master in Methodology & Statistics (Behavioural Data Science) at the University of Amsterdam, I gained extensive experience in, (bayesian) statistical inference, machine learning, statistical forecasting, and programming.
-During my time as a visiting student at Harvard University, I had the privilege of learning the fundamentals of methodology under the guidance of some of the brightest minds I’ve met.
+I hold a Master’s degree in Methodology & Statistics (Behavioural Data Science) from the University of Amsterdam, where I developed a strong foundation in (Bayesian) statistical inference, machine learning, forecasting, and programming.
+During my time as a visiting student at Harvard University, I further strengthened my understanding of research methodology under the guidance of leading experts in the field.

 Projects & Blog